 Score explanation: According to the Sustainability Office, about 13% of the medical school's electricity is coming from renewables.
 Approximately 3% of their consumption is generated on campus from rooftop solar.
 This only pertains to the medical school buildings on campus.
+It was noted that in 2020, Dartmouth College purchased 7500 megawatt hours of Renewable Energy Certificates (RECs), but this was dispersed across campus buildings.
 Medical school facilities at the hospital use a different energy supply.
 10% of the energy at the hospital is produced from a solar array through Norwich Solar Technologies.